What is better, one tracker for all projects, one tracker per project?

 I wouldn't recommend creating a tracker for each project.

-RE: What is better, one tracker for all projects, one tracker per project? - Added by Jason Morris almost 10 years ago
+RE: What is better, one tracker for all projects, one tracker per project? - Added by Jason Morris over 14 years ago

 Thanks for the advise.
 I have set up my trackers as you suggested and will give it a go.
 I like it so far.